SteveShields89/Ames_Regression/README.md

     Sale Dist.png

 ## Feature engineering and Model Selection:
     As previously stated, the Ames data set is extensive.
 After clearing the data of null values, I was finally able to visualize the data and begin to engineer some features.
 Below you can see a few visuals that I used to help me with my engineering.
-Most of the engineering completed were changing all of the ordinal values in to numbers.
-For insance, there was a column for garage quality that was rated from 'Poor' to 'Excellent'.
-I ended up plcaing them on a scale from 0 to 5.
-All ordinal features were changed to the same type of scale.

-    Next I delved into visualizing any outliers from the highest correlated features.
-I did not find many outliers and the ones that I did find were dropped, namely those in the 'Sale Price' feature.
-This helped out when it came to establishing a baseline for model selection.
-Speaking of baseline, I took the mean of the cleaned 'Sale Price' column which was $178,182.59.

-    I tried 4 different models for my prediction but only 3 of them worked well against unseen data.
-Of the last 3 models, the final model was found to be the best.
-I used a combination of LassoCV and Standard Scaler.
-The mean of the predicted values was ~ $178,546.61 with an RMSE of $22,885.58

-    ModelLas.png
+After, cleaning I One Hot Encoded all categorical variables for modeling.

 ## Conclusion/Next Steps:
     In order to move forward with our final model, we will need to test the model on more unseen data, specifically related to the housing market here in Atlanta.
 This definitely a great starting point so we are hoping to get more investments to put more resources in to a production model that we will use to price our houses.